reactiveui/website/input/docs/handbook/commands/asynchronous-operations.md

 });

-// Invoke LoadUsersAndAvatars command using async/await syntax. var results = await LoadUsersAndAvatars.ExecuteAsync();
+// Invoke LoadUsersAndAvatars command using async/await syntax. var results = await LoadUsersAndAvatars.Execute();
 Console.WriteLine("You've got {0} users!", results.Count());
 ```

+Regardless of whether your command is synchronous or asynchronous in nature, you execute it via the `Execute` method.
+You get back an observable that will tick the command's result value when execution completes.
+Synchronous commands will execute immediately, so the observable you get back will already have completed.
+The returned observable is behavioral though, so subscribing after the fact will still tick through the result value.

+> **Warning** As is often the case with idiomatic Rx, the observable returned by `Execute` is cold.
+That is, nothing will happen unless something subscribes to it or `await`s it.
+In those cases where you're calling `Execute` directly, it's very important to remember that it's lazy.

-It is important that you **must await Execute** or else it doesn't do anything! `Execute` returns a *Cold Observable*, which means that it only does work once someone Subscribes to it.
-For binding to XAML UI frameworks, the `ICommand.Execute(object)` method is still provided, but is deliberately hidden using explicit `ICommand` interface implementation.
+For binding to XAML UI frameworks, the `ICommand.Execute(object)` method is still provided, but is deliberately hidden using explicit `ICommand` interface implementation, you should avoid using it.

 > **Hint** Try not to execute commands in the ViewModel constructor.
 If commands are invoked in the constructor, your ViewModel classes become more difficult to test, because you always have to mock out the effects of calling that commands, even if the thing you are testing is unrelated.
 Instead, use <a href="https://reactiveui.net/docs/handbook/when-activated/">WhenActivated</a>.